victorfrye/mockingmirror/README.md

 The solution for this hackathon includes:

-🌐 A React web client application for user interactivity and presentation.
+🌐 A Next.js web client application for user interactivity and presentation.

 💜 An ASP.NET Core Web API that processes an image and returns text and audio responses.

 ✨ Azure AI services for generative image-to-text and text-to-speech synthesis.

-🛠️ .NET Aspire for orchestration of the local development environment.
+🛠️ Aspire for orchestration of the local development environment.

 ## Table of Contents